peakflo/pfMCP/src/servers/webflow/README.md

 # Webflow Server

-guMCP server implementation for interacting with Webflow sites and content management.
+pfMCP server implementation for interacting with Webflow sites and content management.

 ### Prerequisites